LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 knowledge of people who busted their guts trying to assist me.
 I wanted to make a blog about it.

-But I didn't want to host the blogs on hackernoon or another platform when I had a working domain
+But I didn't want to host the blogs on someone's platform when I had a working domain because

-I had brought for the github Pages repo.
+1. I don't have programming job and I want to potentially host them on places later where I can make money.
+2. Even if I don't make anything I can get some street cred.
+3. When I have enough content Google will allow me to use google addsense so I can get dime or 2 when someone visits my site.

+I used my domain on a github Pages repo but no blogging engine.
+Had to manually enclose every single paragrah in html tags.

 To get around that I used Jekyll which works well but if you want to learn React or have trouble grasping the concepts that's where you can use Gatsby to not only write awesome blogs but also learn about React components on the side and syntax.